Crash course in De-cluttering your life

 4. Use your calendar to budget your days better and

-more quality time for the things that really matter.
+create more quality time for the things that really matter.

 5. Learn which products help you stay organized -